 What is my investment?

 • A levy is for a specific dollar amount and the rate per $1000 of assessed value is computed based on that dollar amount.
 This will be a request for a levy over a period of four years.
 The chart below shows the approximate rate per $1000 of your assessed value of your property.
-The approximate levy rate of $2.22 is based on the most recent assessed value of property within the school district tax district.
-If property values change between 2023 and 2026 that rate will change.
-It should be noted that the maximum rate the district could set is $2.50 per thousand.
 The school board set the levy amount based on our absolute needs to close the gap from what the state allocation is to what the needs of the district to support the vital programs in place.

 • See the information in the latest Cowlitz County Voter’s Pamphlet.